Sunset Boulevard (musical): Broadway revivals

+The 2023 West End revival transferred to Broadway for a limited run at the St. James Theatre, with previews from 28 September 2024 and an opening night on 20 October.
+It closed on 20 July 2025.
+Scherzinger reprised her role as Norma, with West End co-stars Francis as Joe, Thaxton as Max, and Young as Betty.
+In a six-minute sequence at the start of the second act, Joe walked through the backstage area of the theater, exited onto West 44th Street, and began to sing "Sunset Boulevard".
+As he sang, he strode down the street and through Shubert Alley, joined by the company before reentering the theater at the end of the song.
+A 25 ft LCD screen inside the theater followed the sequence live.
+Mandy Gonzalez played Norma Desmond at select performances once a week beginning 22 October 2024.
+Jordan Donica took over the role of Max on 10 June 2025.
+The revival was nominated for seven Tony Awards, winning three for Best Revival of a Musical, Best Actress in a Musical for Scherzinger and Best Lighting Design.

 International productions

-The original Canadian production opened in Toronto on October 15th 1995 with Diahann Carroll in the lead role.
+The original Canadian production opened in Toronto on 15 October 1995, with Diahann Carroll in the lead role.
 Her performance was praised by critics.
-It also starred Rex Smith as Joe, Walter Charles as Max and Anita Louise Combe, who had played Betty opposite Betty Buckley as Norma and John Barrowman as Joe in the London production, repeating in this role.
+It also starred Rex Smith as Joe, Walter Charles as Max and Anita Louise Combe, who had played Betty in the London production, repeating in this role.
 Toronto performances ended in August 1996, with the production later moving to Vancouver where it ran from November 1996 to March 1997.
 A highlights recording of this production was released on CD.

 A German production of the musical opened 7 December 1995 at the newly built Rhein-Main Theater in Niedernhausen near Wiesbaden, starring Helen Schneider and Sue Mathys (matinees) as Norma and Uwe Kröger as Joe.
 A cast recording (with Schneider and Kröger) was released in 1996.
 The role of Norma was later played by Daniela Ziegler and Christina Grimandi, with Schneider and, for the last few months, Sue Mathys both returning to play the lead.
 The production closed in May 1998.

 In October 1996, the original Australian production of the musical opened at Melbourne's newly restored Regent Theatre.
 The cast included Debra Byrne as Norma, Hugh Jackman as Joe, and Catherine Porter as Betty.
-Maria Mercedes starred as the alternate Norma, performing two of the eight shows each week.
+Maria Mercedes was the alternate Norma, performing two of the eight shows each week.
 Amanda Harrison took over the role of Betty for the final months of the show's run.
 The production ran until 14 June 1997.